labgrid-project/labgrid/doc/configuration.rst

      sparse_size: 100M

 Arguments:
-  - image (str): filename of the image to upload to the device
+  - image (str): optional, filename of an image to upload to the device
   - sparse_size (str): optional, sparse files greater than given size (see fastboot manpage -S option for allowed size suffixes).
 The default is the same as the fastboot default, which is computed after querying the target's